 Then enters blended latex — combining synthetic and natural latex to create blended latex gives sleepers a more affordable mattress alternative.

 Is an Organic Hybrid Latex Mattress Worth It?

 Absolutely.
-Given that organic latex mattresses combine the benefits of a pocketed coil mattress with a natural latex mattress, sleepers enjoy the best of both worlds.
+Given that organic latex mattresses combine the benefits of a fabric-encased coil mattress with a natural latex mattress, sleepers enjoy the best of both worlds.
 As a result, hybrid latex mattresses offer comfort and extra support, which are among the most important things to look for in a mattress.